Read This Before Giving Your Boston Terrier Peanut Butter!

 Xylitol has been one of those ingredients that have been found to be harmful to dogs.

-While many peanut butter brands have removed this ingredient there are some companies that have continued to use this ingredient in their product (source).
+While many peanut butter brands have removed this ingredient there are some companies that have continued to use this ingredient in their product (sourceOpens in a new tab.).

 What is xylitol?

-Xylitol is considered sugar alcohol and has been naturally found in vegetables and fruits like the cob of corn (source).
+Xylitol is considered sugar alcohol and has been naturally found in vegetables and fruits like the cob of corn (sourceOpens in a new tab.).

 It is commonly used as a sugar substitute in…